Two baobabs standing as sentinels on either side

 Why was the Save Rani Bagh movement initiated?

 The Save Rani Bagh movement was begun in April 2007 by a group of nature enthusiasts who had banded themselves into an informal Committee to protect the heritage botanical garden of V.J.B.
-Udyan, popularly called Rani Bagh, from the forces of so-called redevelopment.
-After five years of sustained activity, in October 2012, the Committee undertook to formally register itself as a public charitable trust by forming the Save Rani Bagh Botanical Garden Foundation, with the express aim of consolidating the struggle to protect the heritage botanical garden, to generate greater public awareness about its many features and to strive to promote in myriad ways.
+Botanical Udyan & Zoo, popularly called Rani Bagh, from the forces of so-called redevelopment.
+In October 2012, following five years of sustained activity, the Committee undertook to formally register itself as a public charitable trust by forming the Save Rani Bagh Botanical Garden Foundation, with the express aim of consolidating the struggle to protect the heritage botanical garden, to generate greater public awareness about its many features and to strive to promote in myriad ways.
+[Note: The official name of the facility was V.J.B.
+Udyan & Zoo until December 2022; it was changed to V.J.B.
+Botanical Udyan & Zoo at the initiative of the Save Rani Bagh Botanical Garden Foundation.]

 The Beginnings